Convair B-58 Hustler: Crew provisions

-The B-58 was operated by a crew of three: pilot (the aircraft commander or "AC"), radar navigator/bombardier (the navigator or "Nav"), and defense systems operator (DSO).
+The B-58 was operated by a crew of three: pilot (the aircraft commander or "AC"), radar navigator/bombardier ("Nav"), and defense systems operator ("DSO").
 They were seated in separated tandem cockpits.
-The pilot's cockpit, which was provided with very deep windows, was considered to be mostly conventional for a large multi-engine aircraft.
-The defensive systems operator was provisioned with a complex arrangement of different systems, which Gunston and Gilchrist describe as being the most complicated of any aircraft of the era.
+The AC's cockpit, which was provided with very deep windows, was considered to be mostly conventional for a large multiengine aircraft.
+The DSO was provisioned with a complex arrangement of different systems, which Gunston and Gilchrist describe as being the most complicated of any aircraft of the era.
 The space allocated to the crew, despite being roughly half of the fuselage's internal volume, was typically considered to be cramped and claustrophobic.

 Later versions of the B-58 provided each crew member with a novel ejection capsule that could eject at an altitude of 70,000 ft at speeds up to Mach 2.
-Unlike standard ejection seats of the period, a protective clamshell would enclose the seat and the control stick with an attached oxygen cylinder, allowing the pilot to continue to fly even "turtled up" and ready for immediate egress.
+Unlike standard ejection seats of the period, a protective clamshell enclosed the seat and the control stick with an attached oxygen cylinder, allowing the AC to continue to fly even "turtled up" and ready for immediate egress.
 The capsule was buoyant; the crewmember could open the clamshell and use it as a life raft.
-Unusually, the ejection system was tested with live bears and chimpanzees; it was qualified for use during 1963 and a bear became the first living being to survive a supersonic ejection.
+Unusually, the ejection system was tested with live bears and chimpanzees; it was qualified for use during 1963.
+While it has occasionally been written that one of these test bears became the first living being to survive a supersonic ejection, this is not the case; the first supersonic ejection was made in 1955 by George F. Smith from a North American F-100 Super Sabre.

 The electronic controls were ambitious and advanced for the day.
-The navigator and DSO's cockpits featured wraparound dashboards with warning lights and buttons, and automatic voice messages and warnings from a tape system were audible through the helmet sets.
+The Nav and DSO's cockpits featured wraparound dashboards with warning lights and buttons, and automatic voice messages and warnings from a tape system were audible through the helmet sets.
 Research during the era of all-male combat aircraft assignments revealed that a woman's voice was more likely to gain the attention of young men in distracting situations.
 Nortronics Division of Northrop Corporation selected actress and singer Joan Elms to record the automated voice warnings.
 To those flying the B-58, the voice was known as "Sexy Sally".
 The original voice recordings are archived.